- Lead Web Designer

 Seattle Credit Union is Seattle’s first credit union.
-From back in 1933 until now they’ve grown every month to meet the needs of its members.
-As you can imagine, a financial institution with over 50,000 members, a billion dollars in assets, and approach 90 years of history, they have a lot of different types of products and services to deliver on.
+From back in 1933 until now they’ve grown every month to meet the needs of their members.
+As you can imagine, a financial institution with over 50,000 members, a billion dollars in assets, and approaching 90 years of history, they have a lot of different types of products and services to deliver on.
 That’s why we had to rebuild the website from scratch, starting with the very basics of information hierarchy.

 The project included merging three separate sites the credit union was using to fulfill its different needs from members:

 The main corporate site, which was used to highlight products and services and ultimately help members and potential members open accounts and apply for loans.
 The knowledge-base, which was the “owner’s manual” for all credit union products, including nearly 250 articles on how to do everything from changing your online banking password to getting your tax documentation to report mortgage interest.
 And finally, the blog, which was a frequently updated site chock-full of lifestyle editorial, educational posts, and a hub for highlighting member and staff stories.

 In addition to user interviews, we analyzed the site traffic going to the old website and brainstormed a logical group of top-level navigation items based on search queries and user flows.
 Once we had our top-level options, we designed a remote card sort (using Optimal Workshop) that involved members putting content in the areas they felt were most logical.
 After aggregating the insights, we were able to find a fitting home for all of the content.
 The final stage was having review sessions with single individuals and asked them to perform a series of basic actions, common amongst website users.
 More discoveries were made, and we further refined the site structure.
 With everything living under one roof, any page can be found through the navigation or using the robust search tool.